juliomurta/jokes/README.md

 # jokes

-Just a silly clojure app that makes a get request and save it response in a database.
+Just a silly clojure app that makes a get request and save its response in a database.

 ## Usage